 International Baccalaureate (IB)

 ENGLISH MATH

 4 4

-IB exams assess students enrolled in the offic at authorized IB World Schools.
-Scores range ial IB Diploma Programme.
-Courses are offered only from 1 to 7 (highest).
+ill exams assess students enrolled in the official III Diploma Programme.
+Courses are offered only at authorized III World Schools.
+Scores range from 1 to 7 (highest).

-SAT: Scores updated for SAT (201 61
+SAT: Scores updated for SAT (2016)

+ENGLISH MATH

-ENGLISH MATH 470 500
+470 500

 The SAT is a college entrance exam that is accepted or required at nearly all four-year colleges and universities in the U.S. The current SAT includes sections on reading, writing and math.
-The highest possible score for each section is 100.
+The highest consible score for each section is 800.

-Collaboratively developed, standards-based performance assessment ENGLISH State-wide scoring criteria MATH State-wide acoring criteria An authentic application of Essential Skills for Po through the creation of a complex product or pr
+Collaboratively developed, standards-based performance assessment ENGLISH MATH State-wide scoring criteria State-wide scoring criteria An authentic application of Essential Skills for Postsecondary and Workforce Readiness,